6 Recent Stats That Will Help You Land Your Next Job

 Taking a little extra time to make sure you’re qualified for the roles you’re applying for can help you stand out from the crowd.

 Sometimes the problem isn’t that you’re underqualified but that your resume, cover letter, and portfolio don’t present you in the right light.
-To effectively show your qualification, cover how your experience relates to the specific prerequisites included in the job description, down to using the same language.
+To effectively show your qualifications, cover how your experience relates to the specific prerequisites included in the job description, down to using the same language.

 More generally, include as much of the language from job descriptions in your CV as possible (only where it’s natural, avoid stuffing keywords).
 This will help show relevant experience but also optimize your applications for the software recruiters use to sort through their applications.